All About Credit Reports and Credit Scores

 The three nationwide credit bureaus have set up one website, a toll-free telephone number, and mailing address through which you can order your free annual report.
 To order your free copy of your credit reports

 - or complete the Annual Credit Report Request Form and mail it to:

 Atlanta, GA 30348-5281

 You may order your credit report from each of the three nationwide credit bureaus at the same time, or you can order one at a time which is more advisable.
-There are other reasons you may receive a free copy of your credit report such as denial for credit, insurance or if you’re unemployed and planning to look for a job within 60 days or victim of identity theft.
+There are other reasons you may receive a free copy of your credit reports such as denial for credit, insurance or if you’re unemployed and plan to look for a job within 60 days or victim of identity theft.
 Otherwise, a credit bureau may charge you a reasonable amount for another copy of your report if requested within the 12 month period.

 Fix Credit Report and Dispute Errors

 Under the Fair Credit Reporting Act, you have the right to access your credit report and ensure the accuracy of the information provided.
-Whenever, you dispute a record in your credit report, the credit bureaus are required by law to start an investigation of your claim and delete information that is inaccurate or unverifiable.
+Whenever you dispute a record in your credit report, the credit bureaus are required by law to start an investigation of your claim and delete information that is inaccurate or unverifiable.

 - Step 1: Get a copy of your credit report.
 Request your free copy of your reports from AnnualCreditReport.com (www.AnnualCreditReport.com).
 Request and review one credit report at a time.